 Gustav Klimt (died 1918 aged 55) – Gilded in gold, art nouveau portraits with symbolism

-Many of Klimt's paintings are held in Vienna.
+Many of Klimt's paintings are held in Vienna, where he was born and spent his working life.
 They are rich in real gold leaf, causing them to glow, catching the light and drawing viewers in.